yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/dns-records.md

 # DnsRecords

-The DnsRecords resource lets you manage [DNS records](https://developers.cloudflare.com/dns/) in a Cloudflare zone.
+The DnsRecords component lets you manage [DNS records](https://developers.cloudflare.com/dns/manage-dns-records/) in a Cloudflare zone.

 # Minimal Example

-Create basic A and CNAME records for a domain:
+Create basic A and CNAME records for a domain.

 ```ts
 import { DnsRecords } from "alchemy/cloudflare";